 “Did you make it onto the furlough list?”
 I asked Steve, as we watched Adam trying to catch the eye of the barman and paying scant lip-service to the idea of keeping socially distanced.

 “Good question,” mused Steve.
 “I’m not sure yet.
-We’re pretty specialist - they wouldn’t want to worry about having to train a new guy, but...”
+I mean though, we’re pretty specialist, and they wouldn’t want to worry about having to train a new guy..”

 “Yep,” Steve conceded.
 “When you put it like that, maybe we’re first for the chop… At least,” he joked darkly, “if the axe is going to fall, our workshop probably made the bastard…”